ComansServices/RSSIRC/README.md

                     headers.
 Keep this relatively low.
                    Default: 5

-  timeout          Timeout of connections (in milliseconds).
+  timeout          Timeout f connections (in milliseconds).
                    Default: 60000

   user-agent       User agent to send in the http request.